 The crispiest Pork Knuckle German style is a popular traditional Bavarian dish also known as Schweinshaxe.
 Popular during Oktoberfest and all year round.
+This pork knuckle recipe will have everyone singing your praises as it is one meal that is absolutely raveworthy!

 A pork hock cooked until golden and crispy on a bed of cauliflower mash and gravy.

-What is Schweinshaxe
+What is Schweinshaxe?

 This crispy pork knuckle recipe is a revamp of my original recipe published back in 2017.
-It is an awesome keto-friendly simple dinner.
+It is an awesome, keto-friendly, simple dinner.
 We all love a recipe that takes only a few minutes to prepare, right?

 Related Recipe Sweet and Sour Pork / Country Style Boneless Pork Ribs